FSipiano/newbieDictionary/README.md

 **Terminal** or **CLI** - The place where you type commands directly to the computer.
 You don’t need this at the beginning, but at least you know what it is....
 It looks like a small word document but is black and makes you feel like a hacker.
 Some people get really excited about it.
 CLI stands for ‘Command Line Interface’.

-**CLI** - Can also stand for Common Language Infrastructure.
-A tool, developed by Microsoft, to allow different languages to be understood and interpreted by different computer programs, rather than having to restructure the architecture and build behind it.

 **Text editor** - Somewhere that you can write code.
 Microsoft Word is a text editor.
 Notepad is a text editor.
 It is pretty much just somewhere that you can hit the keyboard and stuff appears...